-What are the 3 biggest mistakes to avoid as a business coach and consultant?
+3 mistakes to avoid as a business coach and consultant?

 Great question.
 With so many people taking the plunge into business coaching and consulting right now, it’s easy to get distracted doing the wrong things and thinking you’re on the right track.
-Spending months and sometimes years following a path that just about keeps you in business, but doesn’t quite hit the mark you were hoping for, is really frustrating.
+Spending months and sometimes years following a path that just about keeps you in business.
+But doesn’t quite hit the mark you were hoping for, which s really frustrating.
 How do I know?
 I’ve done it.
-So here are the biggest three mistakes to avoid as a business coach.
-Don’t make the same mistakes I did and waste years not quite fulfilling your true potential as a business coach and consultant.
+So here are the 3 three mistakes to avoid as a business coach.
+Don’t make the same mistakes I did.
+Don’t waste years not quite fulfilling your true potential as a business coach and consultant.

 Avoid Mistake ONE

 Trying to be all things to all people.
 When I first started my coaching and consulting business, I thought I could serve the big corporate market and the small start up market at the same time.